near/intents/tests/contracts/README.md

 # Contracts
-This directory contains contract which are used as helpers in tests
+This directory contains contracts which are used as helpers in tests

 ## Multi token receiver stub
 Helper contract for testing transfer callbacks